MBB-team/VBA-toolbox/_wiki/Fast-demo-Q-learning-model.md

 Of course, analysis of experimental data does not allow one to evaluate the accuracy of parameter estimation, as was done here using simulated data.
 However, VBA provides a number of [inversion diagnostics]({{ site.baseurl }}/wiki/VBA-output-structure) that are useful to review, such as the structure of model residuals, the parameter posterior correlation matrix, Volterra kernels, etc...

+If you want to go further, have a look at the `demo_QlearningAsymmetric` for a more general model (n-armed bandit with asymmetric learning rate).